 Spend a little time getting organized so that you can use that drawer in the nightstand that’s currently filled with who-knows-what.
 Or spend a few dollars on a pretty basket with a lid so that you can keep your odds and ends in it instead of scattered across your dresser top.

-You’ll feel instantly more relaxed when you put “Out of sight, out of mind” to work in your bedroom.
+You’ll feel instantly more relaxed when you put “Out of sight, out of mind” to work in your bedroom, especially if you have a small bedroom.
 If you have something that needs to be done, like a bill, keep it in another part of the house.
 Your bedroom should be for relaxing and resting only, not working.

 3. Make your bed.